jddixon/hamt_go/doc/index.md

 ## Project Status

 The code works and is reasonably well-tested.
-`Insert`, `Find`, and `Delete` operations, while not yet thoroughly optimized, take on the order of 1.3 microseconds each on a lightly-loaded server (about 2.6us each to insert a million values and verify that the value can be found using the key).
+`Insert`and  `Find` operations, while not yet thoroughly optimized, take approximately of 0.9 microseconds each on a lightly-loaded server (about 1.8us each to insert a million values and verify that the value can be found using the key, where the root table has `2^18` slots).
 As the root table approaches the number of entries in size, this falls to about 1.2 us, or 600ns/op.

 These figures were obtained from *single-threaded* tests.